Largest Selection of Aluminum 6061 Online!

 We often see aluminum as a corrosion resistant material and while that is true, aluminum corroding makes it so corrosion resistant.
 As aluminum corrodes, it creates an outer layer of aluminum oxide, a hard corrosion resistant coating.
 Unlike iron oxide (rust), this coating protects against degrading the material further.
 The aluminum oxide looks very similar to aluminum, which makes it harder to detect than corrosion on other materials.

 Aluminum is weldable, however, there are alloys that are not recommended for welding, including the high strength aerospace alloys like 2024 and 7075.
 The most common alloys: 1100, 3003, 6061, and 5052 are all weldable using both MIG and TIG methods.
 Tig welding aluminum is recommended for beginners.
+Check out our article for more here.

 Stronger alloys used for aerospace like 2024, 6061, and 7075 can be strengthened using heat treating processes.
 The more general-purpose alloys, like 1100, 3003, 5052, and 5086, are only strengthened using cold working or strain hardening processes.
 Examples of those cold working processes include rolling, stretching and drawing through dies.

 Under normal circumstances, aluminum is not magnetic because of its crystalline structure.
+Check out our article covering magnetic metals here.

 The best alloy for conducting heat and electricity is 1100 or other 1000 series aluminum alloys, because they are very pure and contain little to no alloying elements.
 Other aluminum alloys have suitable conductivity, such as 3003, which is used for heat syncing applications.
 6101 is a good conductor and is preferred over 1100 because of its ability to be extruded in shapes and used for bus bar and other commercial applications.